-6. Which channels can you use to put cut carnations on the United Kingdom market?
+7. Which channels can you use to put cut carnations on the European market?

 Carnations are mainly traded directly, though the Dutch flower auction remains an important channel for market access.
-The characteristics of the market channels and segments are described in the general information on Trade channels and market segments for cut flowers and foliage.
+The characteristics of the relevant market channels and segments are described in the general information on Trade channels and market segments for Cut flowers and foliage.

-7. What are the end-market prices for cut carnations in the United Kingdom?
+8. What are the end-market prices for cut carnations?

 Carnations are mostly sold as mono bunches and in bouquets.
-In the United Kingdom, a bouquet of 15 medium single bud carnations sells for about £15 to £20 (€19.50 to €26) at the florist shop.
+Consumer prices vary according to the market segment and country.
+In the Netherlands, a bouquet of 15 medium single bud carnations with some foliage sells for about €20 to €30 at the florist shop, but the bouquet will usually contain other flowers as well.
+A bunch of 10 small budded carnations in the supermarket sells for much less, between €2 and €5.
 A bunch of 11 stems of spray carnations sells for £2 (about €2.40) at Aldi in the United Kingdom.
 The figure below gives an estimation of the price breakdown.
 This breakdown indicates value-added and gross margins in the different parts of the supply chain.